MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-email-overview.md

 The following table describes the different formatting features and functionality options available in the rich text editor that you can use in the email form.

    >[!Note]
-   > You can access your browser's context menu by pressing **Ctrl** + right-click.
-This is useful if you need to use your browser's built-in spell checker.
+   > You can access your browser's context menu by pressing **Ctrl** + right-click. his is useful if you need to use your browser's built-in spell checker.
 Otherwise, you can use the right-click to provide contextual formatting for any element you might be using.

 |Icon | Name | Shortcut key | Description |
 |----------------------|-------------------------|-----------------------------|-----------------------------|